-Rough and tumble play
+Rough and Tumble Play

-When confronted with behaviours, staff will clearly distinguish between rough and tumble play, fantasy aggression, and disengaged, disruptive, unacceptable behaviour.
 Our procedure has been updated to provide additional focus on these kinds of inconsiderate behaviours.
 Young children often engage in play that has aggressive themes - such as superhero and weapon play; some children appear pre-occupied with these themes, but their behaviour is not necessarily a precursor to hurtful behaviour or bullying, although it may be inconsiderate at times and may need addressing using strategies as above.